 - Three (3) letters of recommendation from individuals who the applicant feels are most qualified to evaluate their academic achievement; clinical, public health or other professional experiences; or leadership potential in public health.

 Applications are reviewed in the spring on an annual basis for the MPH degree and certificate program.
-Review of applications began January 15, 2020, with rolling review until full; priority for funding is available for applicants who meet the first review date.
-Applications for fall 2020 are due by August 3, 2020.
+Review of applications begins February 1, 2021, with rolling review until full; priority for funding is available for applicants who meet the first review date.

 Policy on transfer of graduate credits

 A limited amount of graduate work completed at a regionally accredited North American institution prior to, or after matriculation in the program, may be applied toward the MPH.
 Graduate work is considered for transfer only on an individual basis and only after the student has completed satisfactory work in the program.
 Those transfer credits approved by the student’s advisor, course instructor, Program Director, and the Dean of the Graduate School will be included in the Program of Study for the MPH degree and only those transfer credits will be recorded on the transcript.

 The basic purpose of the transfer policy is to ensure that transferred work is of comparable content, level, timeliness, and quality to that which would be taken at NDSU and included on a Program of Study for a masters degree.
 The following policies are generally applicable to the acceptance of the graduate work for transfer: